California Burn Injury Centers

 - The Bothin Burn Center at Saint Francis Memorial Hospital in San Francisco.
 During an average year, over 500 patients obtain treatment at this facility.
 It’s an American Burn Association Verified Burn Center.
 It offers 16 ICU beds, its own operating room, and ultrasonic hydrotherapy for bathing wounds.

 - The Edward G. Hirschman Burn Center at Arrowhead Medical Center.
-This hospital provides specialized burn care to residents of the four counties of San Bernardino, Inyo, Mono, and Riverside.
+This hospital offers specialized burn care to Inyo, Mono, and Riverside residents in San Bernardino County.
 Every year, over 300 people are admitted and treated as inpatients here – and about 100 more are seen on an outpatient basis.
-There are 14 beds in this burn unit.
-Approximately one-third of the patients treated here are under age eighteen.
+About one-third of the patients treated here are under age eighteen.

 - UC Irvine Health Regional Burn Center in Orange, California.
-This is the only Orange County burn center that’s been verified by the American Burn Association and the American College of Surgeons.
+This is the only burn center in Orange County verified by the American Burn Association and the American College of Surgeons.
 Each year, about 600 patients are treated here.
 Roughly one-third of them are under the age of eighteen.

 Every burn level is treated here.
 Whenever the need to diagnose the depth of a burn wound may arise, this burn center partners with the Beckman Laser Institute & Medical Clinic to obtain its specialized non-surgical services.
 As its website indicates, this teaching hospital offers a comprehensive set of burn treatment options to its patients.

 - Orange County Burn Center at Orange County Global Medical Center in Santa Ana.
-Patients of all ages are treated here for a wide variety of burn conditions including flame burns, contact burns, those involving chemicals, electrical burns, friction burns and scald burns.
+Patients of all ages are treated here for various burns, including flame burns, contact burns, chemicals, electrical burns, friction burns, and scald burns.
 Numerous skin conditions are also regularly treated and managed here – including Steven-Johnson (JS) Syndrome and Toxic Epidermal Necrolysis.

-Patients here benefit from such services as a trauma center, air transport, emergency burn care, an outpatient burn management program, a monthly support group for burn survivors, and a comprehensive program of inpatient and outpatient rehabilitation.
+Patients here benefit from such services as a trauma center, air transport, emergency burn care, an outpatient burn management program, a monthly support group for burn survivors, and a comprehensive inpatient and outpatient rehabilitation program.
 Numerous specialists regularly work together to address each patient’s unique needs.Sacramento Burn Injury Attorney

-I’m Ed Smith, a Sacramento Burn Injury attorney.
-Although there are other burn centers operating within California, the list above provides a general overview of the many diverse offerings available to both local and out-of-state patients requiring high-quality burn care.
+Although other burn centers operate within California, the list above provides a general overview of the many diverse offerings available to local and out-of-state patients requiring high-quality burn care.

-If you or a loved one needs a Sacramento lawyer because of a serious burn from a fire, call me today for free, friendly advice.
-You can reach me at (916) 921-6400 or (800) 404-5400 and online at AutoAccident.com.
+Call our law firm today for free, friendly advice if you or a loved one needs an experienced Sacramento burn injury lawyer because of a severe burn from a fire.
+You can reach us at (916) 921-6400 or (800) 404-5400 and online at AutoAccident.com.

 Photo by Pixabay